Asymptotics of a class of Weil-Petersson geodesics and divergence of Weil-Petersson geodesics: Background

 \subsection{End invariants}

-There is a constant $L_{S}$ depending only on the topological type of the surface $S$ with the property that any complete finite area hyperbolic metric on $S$ has a pants decomposition called the {\it Bers pants decomposition} such that the length of every curve in $P$ is at most $L_{S}$ (see \cite[\S 5]{buser}).
+There exists a constant $L_{S}$ (Bers constant) depending only on the topological type of the surface $S$ with the property that any complete finite area hyperbolic metric on $S$ has a pants decomposition (Bers pants decomposition) such that the length of every curve in $P$ is at most $L_{S}$; see \cite[\S 5]{buser}.
 A Bers curve is a curve in a Bers pants decomposition.
 A {\it Bers marking} is a (partial) marking obtained from a Bers pants decomposition by adding transversal curves with representatives of minimal length.
 Given a point $x\in\overline{\Teich(S)}$, suppose that $x\in\mathcal{S}(\sigma)$.
-A Bers pants decomposition of $x$, denoted by $Q(x)$, is the union of Bers pants decompositions of the connected components of $S\backslash\sigma$ and $\sigma$.
-A Bers marking of $x$, denoted by $\mu(x)$, is obtained from $Q(x)$ with no transversal for curve in $\sigma$.
+A Bers pants decomposition of $x$, denoted by $Q(x)$, is the union of Bers pants decompositions of the connected components of $S\backslash\sigma$ and the multi-curve $\sigma$.
+A Bers marking of $x$, denoted by $\mu(x)$, is obtained from $Q(x)$ with no transversal for curves in $\sigma$.

 By Brock's Quasi-Isometry Theorem \cite{br} the coarse map

 which assigns to $x\in \Teich(S)$ a Bers pants decomposition of $x$ is a quasi-isometry with constants $K_{\WP}\geq 1$ and $C_{\WP}\geq 0$ depending only on the topological type of $S$.